 Note: Credit is given to Arkaos for his long ago help editing parts of this story as well to all the others who have helped including some at fukufics including PcHeintz72 who helped with editing this last version.
 I was actually surprised that people were still interested in seeing this story completed after so many years, so I shall endeavor to do so.

-Usagi was not herself, or perhaps she was more herself that she ever wanted to be.
-The free spirited girl seemed to fall away that day and leave behind someone solemn and even regal.
+Usagi was not herself, or perhaps, just perhaps, she was more herself that she ever wanted to be.
+The free spirited girl seemed to fall away that day.
+What was left was someone solemn and even regal.

 The time to act had come.
 With regret, they had gone off to fight a youma leaving the dying Senshi of Mercury to lie in a silver crystal stasis field.
 The prince of the Earth lay nearby, collapsed from trying to fight a battle he knew he could not win.
 Usagi and Hotaru had each tried earlier as well, but their healing could do even less than the Earth prince's as it was not an injury of the body but of the soul itself.